IsraelHikingMap/Site/README.md

     "wikiMediaPassword": "your wikimedia password"
     "zanataUserName": "your zanata user",
     "zanataApiKey": "your zanata api key",
-    "imgurClientId": "your imgur clinet ID"
+    "imgurClientId": "your imgur client ID"
   }
   ```